department-of-veterans-affairs/va.gov-team/products/disability/526ez/engineering_research/complex_submission_deduplication.md

 Our result is `[[1], [2,3], [4], [5], [6]`.
 Our dupe set of submission `[2,3]` survived, meaning it is a true duplicate!
 We now have a group of true dupe sets for our user, which we can pass on to our rules engine, which will return 0 or 1 submissions from each dupe set that requires investigation.
 More on that here [TODO - add this document]

-**Note** that if we cared to, we could optimize this to not do so many worthless itterations.
+**Note** that if we cared to, we could optimize this to not do so many worthless iterations.
 However, these duplicate reports tend to only have a few key chains, and submission sets tend to top out in the teens.
 For this reason, we are sacrificing performance development time and grokability.

 **Note** that the hard work done here is happening in application memory. small DB queries are fired, but nothing that risks locking our database, even if this script takes days to run.

+**Note** if a submission has a nil value for a keychain, then it and other nil values at that keychain form their own dupe set.
+See the script for more details [TODO - link script]

 [TODO - link the actual code]